mmu-webdesign/l5-awdd-block-template/the-brief.md

 # THE BRIEF - A Guide to Manchester

-Your tutors are acting as the client - in this scenario they are representing and making decisions on behalf of Manchester Metropolitan University.
+Your tutors are acting as the client - in this scenario, they represent and make decisions on behalf of Manchester Metropolitan University.

 ## Overview